Coronavirus: Remote Working Network Setup

 Be sure to bear in mind that these are directional antennas and there are some considerations to take when deciding on an omnidirectional or directional antenna.
 In short, if you have a direct line of sight to a base station, can orient your antenna effectively to face it and are situated further away from the base station, a directional antenna will likely suit you better.
 Applications in rural areas often do well with directional antennas due to the lower concentration of base stations and the lower concentration of obstacles such as high rise buildings to impede line of sight.
 Conversely, densely urban areas are often better serviced by omnidirectional antennas.

 There is still much to consider when it comes to constructing the perfect remote working network setup.
-In part two, due later this week, we will discuss switches, access points and VoIP phones, as well as combination devices.
+In part two, we will discuss switches, access points and VoIP phones, as well as combination devices.